-Produce a report for all query results per user in a given format
+Produce a report for all query results per user in a given format tuple(str, html_str)

 - db (emmaa.db.EmmaaDatabaseManager) An instance of a database manager to use. - user_email (str) The email of the user for which to get the report for - domain (str) The domain name for the unsubscibe link in the html report.
 Default: "emmaa.indra.bio".